 To study medicine in Europe suddenly became not only a good option, but also an excellent investment and financial plan.

 So why is considering a medical degree a very smart idea when thinking on becoming a medical doctor?

 Let’s start with the fact that education in Europe is significantly cheaper and much more affordable than studying and living anywhere in the US or Canada

-It is well known that a medical education in the US or Canada may cost anywhere around 300,000 dollars or more while in Europe you can find a fully accredited medical university like Charles University, The First Faculty of Medicine in Prague for about half that sum.
+It is well known that a medical education in the US or Canada may cost anywhere around 300,000 dollars or more while in Europe you can find accredited medical universities for about half that sum or less.

 As difficult as this may sound, we are seeing more and more international students trying this option.

 What about the requirements for Studying for a Medical Degree in Europe?